5 Things to Check on Every Cabinet Refinishing Bid

 Get a Bid That Passes the Checklist

 Call Tyler directly.
-Italian 2K polyurethane, 5-year written warranty, HEPA-vacuumed prep, sealed containment, owner on every job.
+2K polyurethane, 5-year written warranty, HEPA-vacuumed prep, sealed containment, owner on every job.